Drew-Alleman/wiretap/README.md

 ## Python Listener
 The following should be ready to go, I just need to test the code:
   - Allow multiple connections at once
+- Actual Session Log File
+- Integrate the enumeration frame to list information about the provided computer (WIP)
+- Track sessions by hashing the username+hostname of the victim rather then IP:PORT

 ## Wiretap
 - Optional Keylogger that beacons out to the listener??
-- Python argument to change all the variable and class names to guarantee a differentt hash on each compile
+- Python argument to change all the variable and class names to guarantee a different hash on each compile
 - Logging
 - Test on different windows machines
 - Option to set the "power" level (min threshold to pick up microphone)
 - Integrating libopus for compression
-- Enumeration packet to gather information about the device
+- Enumeration packet to gather information about the device (WIP)
 - Option to only capture audio between certain time periods
 - Add to startup option
 - export/load config to/from a `.ini` file